-Remember: set a target number for each of these metrics.
+Remember, set a target number for each of these metrics.
 That way, you have something to reach toward.
-You can either manually keep track of this information or use a dedicated sales software.
+You can manually keep track of this information or use dedicated sales software.
 Or you can ask your manager to give you the performance data.

 6. Sales and Marketing Alignment